WorkWorkInfoInfoLearnLearnGet Into TouchGet Into Touch

 Analytics depth

-Lost: Profit margins, trend analysis, SKU-level insights.
+Lost: Profit margins, trend charts, and per-SKU breakdowns.

 Barcode scanning